 It is not advisable to feed chickens with whole flax seeds.
-They are at risk of choking whole flax seeds, resulting in internal injury to their throats.
+They are at risk of choking on whole flax seeds, resulting in internal injury to their throats.
 Even if they swallow them whole, it may lead to blockages in their digestive system.
-But there are whole flax seeds that are safe to consume, but they are more costly to buy.
+However, there are whole flax seeds that are safe to consume, but they are more costly to buy.

 The safest way is to provide them with ground flax seeds.
 If you have already bought whole flax seeds, it is not a problem.
 You can grind them using a coffee grinder, mortar, pestle, or spice mill.

 Step 3: Observe the reaction of the chickens.

 It will only take eight weeks to notice the benefits of flax seeds to your chickens.
 If you haven’t seen any improvement, you can change the brand that you are using.
 If you notice development in their health, keep providing them with these seeds for a time.

 If there are any adverse effects, stop feeding them flax seeds immediately.
 Also, consult a veterinarian.
 There are parasites on chickens that could turn worse if the chickens consume flax seeds.
 You can check this video on “Add flax to your chicken feed” to learn more about feeding flax seeds to chickens.